 At least a dozen IAF Mirage 2000 fighter jets crossed the border to pound the biggest terror training camp of JeM at Balakot, a move in retaliation to the Pulwama attack in which 40 CRPF jawans were killed.

-Pakistan Foreign Minister Shah Mahmood Qureshi had recently admitted that Masood Azhar was in Pakistan and that he was seriously unwell.
+Pakistan Foreign Minister Shah Mahmood Qureshi had recently admitted that Masood Azhar was in Pakistan and that he is seriously unwell.
 Some media reports claimed that he was undergoing dialysis in a Pakistan army hospital.

-India freed Masood Azhar and two other terrorists in 1999 to secure the safe release of passengers of Indian Airlines Flight 814 (IC 814) that was hijacked by Harkat-ul-Mujahideen with tacit support from Pakistan's ISI.
+India freed Masood Azhar and two other terrorists in 1999 to secure the safe release passengers of an Indian Airlines Flight 814 (IC 814) that was hijacked by Harkat-ul-Mujahideen with tacit support from Pakistan's ISI.